How to Make Your Resume Work for You

-- Keywords of your field: Mention specific qualifications also containing industry buzzwords or practical applications in your given field, whether it’s health care, criminal justice, management, IT, etc.
+- Keywords of your field: Mention specific qualifications also containing industry buzzwords or practical applications in your given field, whether it’s health care, nursing, criminal justice, management, IT, etc.

 - Computer proficiencies and experience: Make note of your computer literacy and efficiency with necessary programs such as Microsoft Office, scheduling software, Outlook and other computer programs specific to your field.

 - Transferable skills: Include key skills that show that you can adapt to any specific job, even if you do not have direct experience in that field.
 Transferable skills often highlight your abilities in the following areas: communication, research, analysis, organization, planning, leadership, decision-making, innovation and prioritization.